-I decided to come up with a hearty pasta recipe, and since I absolutely love how fast and delicious the Instant Pot cooks a pork shoulder, I made that my protein for this cozy meal… Instant Pot Pork Ragu!
+I decided to come up with a hearty pasta recipe, and since I absolutely love how fast and delicious the Instant Pot cooks a pork shoulder (or pork butt), I made that my protein for this cozy meal… Instant Pot Pork Ragu!

 All I can say is I’m in love with this pasta creation!